-August is nearly over, and the college football season is almost upon us.
+September is here, and so is college football season.
 For die-hard collegiate football fan the question is, “How can we get a little divine assistance in reaching bowl season?”
 Well, fear not.
 The Complete Pilgrim has you covered.
 From the SEC to the PAC12, some of the best college chapels and churches in the United States can be found at Division 1-A schools.
 So throw on your colors, paint your faces and come sneak in a quick prayer before the big game at these top collegiate chapels!

 Stanford Memorial Church, Stanford University

 Schools with academic reputations as impressive as Stanford rarely have a sports program to match.
 But the Stanford Cardinal held its own in the tough Pac12 conference in 2014 (8-5), going to and winning the Foster Farms Bowl.
 Maybe they could do even better with a visit to the Stanford Memorial Chapel.
 This Romanesque Church, which looks as though it has been lifted straight out of Renaissance Italy, is an architectural rarity among collegiate chapels.
 Major restorations after the 1906 and 1989 earthquakes make this chapel a survivor, and should be an inspiration to any serious Cardinal fan.

 West Point Cadet Chapel, United States Military Academy

 West Point, New York (1910)

 The Black Knights are one of the greatest institutions in college football, though they have faded in recent decades as a major contender, and had a less-than-stellar 2014 season (4-8).
 This is despite the fact that West Point is served by four (!) separate chapels.
 The main church, the Gothic-style West Point Cadet Chapel, is one of the finest university cathedrals in the United States, and boasts one of the world’s largest pipe organs (over 20,000 pipes at last count).
 Maybe this will bring the Knights some more divine inspiration in 2015.